 Updated: Feb 13, 2014 6:31 AM

 WASHINGTON (AP) After pummeling wide swaths of the South, a winter storm dumped more than a foot of snow in parts of the Mid-Atlantic region as it marched Northeast and threatened more power outages, traffic headaches and widespread closures for millions of residents.

-Streets were similarly deserted in Washington.
+Some streets also were nearly deserted in Washington during the normally frantic commute.
 As Southerners did a day earlier, many heeded warnings to stay off the roads.
-The sound of plastic shovels against the sidewalk rang out, and cars were capped in white.
-Eleven inches of snow had accumulated, with more falling.
-People trudged through it on foot, hopping over piles built up at intersections.
+The sound of plastic shovels against the sidewalk rang out in some neighborhoods.
+Cars were capped in white, with 11 inches accumulated in parts of the city as more snow fell.
+People on foot trudged through the snow on sidewalks, hopping over piles built up at intersections.
 Federal offices and the city's two main airports were closed.

-In the South, though the worst of the storm had largely passed, some parts remained a world of ice-laden trees and driveways early Thursday.
-Hundreds of thousands were still without power, and 13 deaths were blamed on the weather.
-In metro Atlanta, temperatures were forecast to rise during the day, but drop below freezing again overnight.
-Forecasters warned of the danger of black ice.
+Though the worst of the storm has largely passed for most in the South, some parts remained a world of ice-laden trees and driveways early Thursday.
+Hundreds of thousands are still without power, and 13 deaths were blamed on the weather.

-In the Mid-Atlantic states and the Northeast, the heavy weather is the latest in an unending drumbeat of storms that have depleted salt supplies and caused schools to run out of snow days.
+For the Mid-Atlantic states and Northeast, the heavy weather is the latest in an unending drumbeat of storms that have depleted salt supplies and caused schools to run out of snow days.